Margaret Roper: Career

-Roper was the first non-royal woman to publish a translation.
+Roper was the first non-royal woman to be noted for the publication of a translation.
 This was her translation of the Latin work, Precatio Dominica by Erasmus, as A Devout Treatise upon the Paternoster.
 Erasmus was sufficiently impressed with her skills to dedicate his Commentary on the Christian hymn of Prudentius (1523) to her.
 Erasmus is cited as writing most of his work, The Praise of Folly, during a visit to Bucklersbury.
 The dedication to The Praise of Folly cites Thomas More and his friendship with Erasmus heavily.
-In 1524, Roper also completed a translation of Erasmus' thoughts on the Lord's Prayer.
+In 1524, Roper also completed a translation of Erasmus's thoughts on the Lord's Prayer.